Prenzlauer Berg: Cityscape

-The largest synagogue in Germany is that on Rykestraße.
+The Rykestrasse synagogue in the area remains the largest in Germany.
 Construction began at the end of 1903 and it was dedicated on 4 September 1904.
-During the Third Reich the building escaped the antisemitic November pogrom in 1938, for the synagogue was tightly surrounded by residential buildings.
-The synagogue was desecrated and confiscated in April 1940.
-In July 1945, it reopened for services, underwent several renovations (1952/1953, 1976, 1987/1988) and on the occasion of its 100th anniversary it was restored to its original splendor.
-In the Jewish Cemetery on Schönhauser Allee, opened in 1827, there are more than 22,500 graves and 750 family tombs, including the graves of David Friedländer, Max Liebermann, Leopold Ullstein, Ludwig Bamberger, Eduard Lasker and Giacomo Meyerbeer.
+During the Third Reich, the building escaped the antisemitic November pogrom in 1938, as it was closely surrounded by residential buildings.
+However, the synagogue was later desecrated and confiscated in April 1940.
+In July 1945, it reopened for services, underwent several renovations (1952/1953, 1976, 1987/1988), and on the occasion of its 100th anniversary was restored to its original splendor.
+In the Jewish Cemetery on Schönhauser Allee, opened in 1827, there are more than 22,500 graves and 750 family tombs, including the graves of David Friedländer, Max Liebermann, Leopold Ullstein, Ludwig Bamberger, Eduard Lasker, and Giacomo Meyerbeer.

-A landmark in Prenzlauer Berg is the former water tower "Fat Hermann" at Rykestraße corner of Knaackstraße from the year 1877, which was the first water tower in Berlin.
-Another remarkable building is the Zeiss-Großplanetarium on Prenzlauer Allee, opened in 1987.
+A landmark in Prenzlauer Berg is the former water tower "Fat Hermann" at the corner of Rykestraße and Knaackstraße near Kollwitzplatz.
+Built in 1877, it is the first water tower in Berlin.
+Historic buildings like the water tower, or the Prater Beer Garden in Kastanienallee, as well as the former brewery at Schönhauser Allee and Sredzkystraße still give an impression of the days when Prenzlauer Berg was part of the so-called Steinernes Berlin (Berlin of stone) as described by author Werner Hegemann in 1930.
+Another notable building is the Zeiss Major Planetarium on Prenzlauer Allee, opened in 1987.

-In the west, bordering the borough of Wedding, adjacent to Friedrich Ludwig Jahn Sportpark, is a stretch public green area that goes by the name of Mauerpark (Wall park).
-It consists of the former border zone, or "death strip" between both walls that separated East- and West Berlin.
+In the west, bordering the borough of Wedding and adjacent to Friedrich Ludwig Jahn Sportpark, is a stretch of public green area called Mauerpark (Wall park).
+It consists of the former border zone, or "death strip" between both walls that separated East and West Berlin.
 Before the war, the terrain was a site of a freight station.
-After reunification the area was turned into a public park, which is home to a weekly flea market and open air concerts.
+After reunification, the area was turned into a public park which hosts a weekly flea market and open air concerts.
 It attracts thousands of visitors on summer weekends.

 History

-Prenzlauer Berg was developed during the second half of the 19th century based on an urban planning design from 1862 by James Hobrecht, the so-called Hobrecht-Plan for Berlin.
+Prenzlauer Berg was developed during the second half of the 19th century based on 1862 urban planning designs by James Hobrecht, the so-called Hobrecht-Plan for Berlin.
 Prenzlauer Berg was part of what became known as the Wilhelmine Ring with a primarily working-class population.
 Before the Second World War around 11% of Prenzlauer Berg's population were Jewish.
-In Nazi Germany (1933–1945) landmark buildings such as the water tower at Rykestraße and the office buildings at Froebelstraße were used as makeshift concentration camps and torture chambers.
+In Nazi Germany (1933–1945), landmark buildings such as the water tower at Rykestraße and the office buildings at Froebelstraße were used as makeshift concentration camps and torture chambers.

 During the war years the city population decreased as many inhabitants were evacuated to the countryside to escape aerial bombardment.
 When the city was divided by the allies, Prenzlauer Berg became part of the Soviet Sector and from 1947 onward part of the capital of the German Democratic Republic.
 From the 1960s onward, the borough's tenement houses (in German: Mietskasernen) were home to intellectuals, artists, students, and East Germany's gay community.